farsonic/dns-syslog-mapper/README.md

 =====================
 DNSMASQ by default doesn't log all requests.
 To enable this functionality place the following configuration option in your /etc/dnsmasq.conf file

-# For debugging purposes, log each DNS query as it passes through
-# dnsmasq.
 log-queries

 RSYSLOG Configuration